Cherokee County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 434 sqmi, of which 422 sqmi are land and 13 sqmi (2.9%) are covered by water.
 Much of the water is in Lake Allatoona in the southwest.
 The lake is fed by the Etowah and Little Rivers (the county's primary waterways), and other large streams such as Noonday Creek.
-Much of the northern part of the county begins to rise toward the foothills.
+Much of the northern part of the county begins to rise toward the foothills of the north Georgia mountains.

-The vast majority of Cherokee County is located in the [Etowah River] subbasin of the Coosa-Tallapoosa River Basin, with only a small northwesterly corner of the county located in the Coosawattee River subbasin of the same basin.
+The vast majority of Cherokee County is located in the [Etowah River] sub-basin of the Coosa-Tallapoosa River Basin, with only a small northwesterly corner of the county located in the Coosawattee River sub-basin of the same basin.

 Mountains

 Nine summits are listed by the United States Geological Survey Geographic Names Information System as being in the county.
 From tallest to lowest, they are: